PRosenb/DeepSleepScheduler/README.md

 - [**ScheduleFromInterrupt**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/ScheduleFromInterrupt/ScheduleFromInterrupt.ino): Shows how you can schedule a callback on the main thread from an interrupt
 - [**ShowSleep**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/ShowSleep/ShowSleep.ino): Shows with the LED, when the CPU is in sleep or awake
 - [**Supervision**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/Supervision/Supervision.ino): Shows how to activate the task supervision in order to restart the CPU when a task takes too much time
+- [**SupervisionWithCallback**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/SupervisionWithCallback/SupervisionWithCallback.ino): Shows how to activate the task supervision and get a callback when a task takes too much time
 - [**SerialWithDeepSleepDelay**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/SerialWithDeepSleepDelay/SerialWithDeepSleepDelay.ino): Shows how to use `DEEP_SLEEP_DELAY` to allow serial write to finish before entering deep sleep
 - [**AdjustSleepTimeCorrections**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/AdjustSleepTimeCorrections/AdjustSleepTimeCorrections.ino): Shows how to adjust the sleep time corrections to your specific CPU